 Digital Equity

 The COVID-19 pandemic has increasingly shifted many parts of personal and professional life online, calling further attention to issues of digital equity, which has emerged as a key priority for the Coalition.
-As broadband is regularly used for school, work and telehealth services, affordable high-speed internet is essential for healthcare access as well as the day-to-day functions of life.
+As broadband is regularly used for school, work and telehealth services, affordable high-speed internet is essential for healthcare access as well as day-to-day parts of life.
 Yet, estimates show that more than 30 million Americans, the majority of whom live on Tribal lands or in other rural areas, do not have access to broadband infrastructure that delivers reliable service.
 The Coalition highlights policies that work to close this digital divide, especially as the pandemic continues to affect life across the country.

 Resources and Information